 Every family is unique and every family deserves a unique solution to the issues raised by their circumstances.
 The Collaborative Process is designed to help you reach agreements which are uniquely tailored to your family’s needs.

 How the Collaborative Process Works

 Ending a marriage involves the convergence of many unique issues – legal, emotional, and financial.
 A key benefit of the Collaborative Process is that it gives you the option to bring in the help of Family Relations and Financial Specialists.
 The Collaborative Process allows you take an active role in identifying the issues that are most important to you; these are your interests and they serve as the focal point of your negotiated settlement.
 It is the role of the attorneys and allied professionals to provide you with support, guidance and advice as to your options.
 So how does all this actually work?
-Below is an outline of the key features of the Collaborative Process.
+The key features of the Collaborative Process are …

 Contact a member of the Cincinnati Academy of Collaborative Professionals (CACP).
 Both parties in the Collaborative Process need to engage an attorney.
 You can find a list of CACP legal resources here.
 The CACP member can learn more about your situation and can address your specific questions and concerns.

 At the start of the Collaborative Process, you will be asked to sign a Collaborative Participation Agreement.
 This is a legal document that outlines the agreed upon commitments which all parties will follow.
 Key elements of the Collaborative Participation Agreement include the following: